This is a sponsored guest post.

 Is the camp offering transportation services from home to the camp and vice-versa?
 Is transportation assured for other trips that the camp organizes?
 Check out such details on the summer camp official page or go in person and talk with one of the managers.

 Depending on what type of summer camp you choose, meals may be or may not be included.
 For day camps, meals are usually not included, and children should bring their own food.
 For sleep-away camps, meals are usually included.
 Choose the one that is most suitable for the situation you are in.

 Check whether the summer camp offers insurance or not.
 For extra safety, you may want to opt for a summer camp that does include a health insurance or other similar services.
 Especially in the case of sports camps, health insurance plays a huge role in keeping your children safe.
 Risky activities should always be backed up by insurance because you are not going to be there at any given moment to prevent an accident from happening.

-It’s time to do some online research about the summer camp you’re interested in.
-You can find various reviews, information regarding the certifications that the summer camp obtained and even the opinions of other parents who sent their children there.
+It’s time to do some online research about the summer camp you’re interested in though summer camp social media.
+You can find various reviews, services, and information regarding the certifications that the summer camp obtained and even the opinions of other parents who sent their children there.

 Look for summer camps that obtained at least one certification in the domain they work.
 Pay attention to the team members and tutors that run the activities in the summer camp.
 Do some research on them too.

 There are always online reviews and testimonials for all summer camps you may select.
 Just read a few and see what people have to say.
 Be careful – some testimonials might be fake.
 This is the reason why you should always have a second source for informing yourself.

 The most trustworthy source of information comes from other parents who also got their children signed up for the respective summer camp.
 You can ask them some questions about all the details that concern you and this will surely help you make a decision in the end.